 If your fridge is full of the kids’ artwork, it’s time for a change of venue.
 Staple their art to the garage walls.
 It’s a fun family art gallery and will take a lot longer for you to run out of room.

 Don’t pay Mr. Clean a million bucks for Magic Erasers.
-You can buy the generic version for pennies on Amazon: Generic Magic Erasers
+You can buy generic Magic Erasers, cheap, on Amazon.

 If you bought some shampoo that you don’t like (or that your hair doesn’t like), don’t throw it out.
 Use it as dish soap in the kitchen.